google.com, pub-6997388167343293, DIRECT, f08c47fec0942fa0

-Welcome to TVET Journal, a site dedicated to Technical and Vocational Education and Training.
+Technical and Vocational Education needs a voice.
+Not just a voice but a progressive voice.
+Welcome to TVET Journal, a site dedicated to publishing the latest developments in Technical and Vocational Education and Training.

 TVET Journal intends to challenge TVET leaders and practitioners to focus energy on how TVET can kickstart economies with the skills they need to compete in the global market.

 This site also pushes the latest thinking on Technical and Vocational Education and Training towards employment.
 Having a skills development system that isn't directly linked to employment is just a waste of energy.
 It achieves nothing except frustration for its graduates.